Chandru1403/Olympic-Games-Data-Analysis/README.md

 # Olympic-Games-Data-Analysis

-This project analyzes Olympic Games data through the lens of advanced SQL queries.
-It focuses on essential metrics such as the total number of Olympic Games held, country participation across different events, and the performance of top nations and athletes.
-Special attention is given to India's Olympic history, highlighting medal achievements and trends in specific sports.
-The project employs various SQL methodologies, including Common Table Expressions (CTEs), ranking functions, and stored procedures to extract meaningful insights from the dataset
+Description
+This project involves analyzing the Olympic Games dataset to uncover meaningful insights about participation, medal distributions, and athlete performances.
+It includes SQL queries to handle duplicates, identify trends, and answer complex business questions.**

+**Key SQL Techniques**

+1.Common Table Expressions (CTEs)
+2.Window Functions
+3.Aggregate Functions (COUNT, SUM, AVG)
+4.Joins
+5.Subqueries

 **Questions Addressed**
-1. How many total Olympic Games were held (including Summer and Winter)?
+1.How many total Olympic Games have been held, including both Summer and Winter Olympics?
+2.List all the Olympic Games held so far with their year, season, and host city.
+3.How many countries participated in each Summer/Winter Olympic Games?
-2. Total number of countries that participated in each Summer/Winter Olympics?
+4.Which year saw the highest number of countries participating in the Olympics?
-3. Which year saw the highest and lowest number of countries participating in the Olympics?
+5.Which year saw the lowest number of countries participating in the Olympics?
-4. Which nation has participated in all of the Olympic games?
+6.Identify the nation that has participated in all Olympic Games.
-5. Identify the sport that was played in all Summer Olympics.
+7.Which sport was played in all Summer Olympic Games?
-6. Which sports were played only once and in which year?
+8.Which sports were played only once in the Olympics, and in which year?
-7. Fetch details of the oldest athletes to win a gold medal.
+9.Fetch details of the oldest athletes who won a gold medal.
-8. Fetch the top 5 athletes who have won the most gold medals.
+10.Who are the top 5 athletes who have won the most gold medals?
-9. Fetch the top 5 athletes who have won the most medals (gold, silver, bronze).
+11.Who are the top 5 athletes who have won the most medals overall?
-10. Fetch the top 5 most successful countries in the Olympics.
-Success is defined by the number of medals won.
+12.Which are the top 5 most successful countries in the Olympics, based on the number of medals won?
-11. List the total gold, silver, and bronze medals won by each country in each Olympic Games.
+13.List the total gold, silver, and bronze medals won by each country in each Olympic Games.
-12. Which countries have never won a gold medal but have won silver/bronze medals?
+14.Which countries have never won a gold medal but have won silver or bronze medals?
-13. In which sport/event has India won the highest number of medals?
+15.In which sport or event has India won the highest number of medals?
-14. Breakdown of all Olympic Games where India won medals in hockey and how many medals in each Olympic Games.
+16.List all the Olympic Games where India won medals in hockey, including the number of medals won in each game.
-15. Fetch the total number of sports played in each Olympic Games.
+17.How many sports were played in each Olympic Games?
-16. List all Olympic Games held so far.
-17. Which top countries have sent fewer than 50 athletes but have a high ratio of medals won per athlete?
+18.Which are the top countries that sent fewer than 50 athletes but have a high ratio of medals won per athlete?
-18. Country dominance in specific sports.
+19.Which countries dominate specific sports?
+(Create a procedure to find dominance for a given sport).
-19. Who is the most successful athlete (in terms of total medals won) in each sport, and how many medals did they win?
+20.Who is the most successful athlete (in terms of total medals won) in each sport, and how many medals did they win?
-20. How many medals did each country (NOC) win in the most recent Olympic Games?
+21.How many medals did each country win in the most recent Olympic Games?